AmadeusITGroup/sonar-stash/README.md

 #### Reset comments of previous SonarQube analysis

 If needed, you can reset comments published during the previous SonarQube analysis of your pull-request.
 Please add **sonar.stash.comments.reset** option to your SonarQube analysis.
 Please notice only comments linked to the **sonar.stash.login** user will be deleted.
 This reset will be the first action performed by the plugin.

+# How to contribute

+* Before developing a major feature please open a ticket and announce it.
+  Maybe the maintainers have strong opinions or useful hints about it.

+* Add unit and for major features integration tests.
+* Use the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for new development.